 This program is often used to avoid psychiatric hospitalization or as a step-down from an inpatient setting.
 Therapeutic treatment emphasizes ways to cope with daily life.
 Discharge planning is created to help each person achieve realistic goals.

 Outpatient Mental Health Clinic

-The intent of programs at Levindale’s Outpatient Mental Health Clinic is to provide mental health therapies to individuals so they can maintain a healthy outlook, whether they experience chronic or new-onset psychiatric/behavioral disorders.
-Levindale’s experts also provide follow-up plans that focus on each person’s well-being so they can live as independently as possible after discharge.
+Levindale’s Outpatient Mental Health Clinic provides therapies to individuals so they can maintain a healthy outlook, whether they experience chronic or new-onset psychiatric or behavioral disorders.
+Levindale’s experts provide follow-up plans that focus on each person’s well-being so they can live as independently as possible after discharge.

 Treatment is provided by a multidisciplinary team of caring and experienced behavioral health specialists that includes:

-Outside referrals are welcome from physicians, behavioral health professionals, assisted living/group home facilities, retirement communities, nursing homes, family members, and other involved people.
+Levindale welcomes outside referrals from physicians, behavioral health professionals, assisted living/group home facilities, retirement communities, nursing homes, family members and other involved people.

 Levindale's Mental Health Programs

 A continuum of care is provided in tandem with many agencies that offer community resources, including Sinai Hospital and Jewish Family Services.
 Patient, family and caregiver education is also provided.